Learning Collision-free and Torque-limited Robot Trajectories based on Alternative Safe Behaviors: Approach

 To learn motions with model-free RL, we define an unconstrained Markov decision process $(\mathcal{S}, \mathcal{A}, P_{\underline{a}}, R_{\underline{a}})$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ is the action space, $P_{\underline{a}}$ are unknown transition probabilities and $R_{\underline{a}}$ is the immediate reward resulting from action $\underline{a}$.
-A neural network is trained to predict actions that maximize the sum of immediate rewards.
-The state ${s} \in \mathcal{S}$ contains the current kinematic state (position $p_t$, velocity $v_t$, acceleration $a_t$) of each robot joint as well as additional task-specific information.
-The neural network predicts a single scalar $m \in [{-1}, 1]$ per joint as action $\underline{\textrm{a}} \in \mathcal{A}$.
+Note that actions are underlined to distinguish them from accelerations $a$.
+Actions are generated by a neural network that is trained to maximize the sum of immediate rewards.
+A state ${s_t} \in \mathcal{S}$ consists of the current kinematic setpoints of each robot joint (position~$p_t$, velocity~$v_t$, acceleration~$a_t$) and a task-specific part.
+Given a state ${s_t}$ as input, a neural network outputs a single scalar $ \in [{-1}, 1]$ per joint as action $\underline{a}_t \in \mathcal{A}$.
 The immediate reward results from a task-specific reward function, which specifies the optimization goal of the learning problem.
-For our experiments, the prediction frequency $f_N$ of the neural network is set to \SI{10}{\hertz}.
+The time between decision steps is constant and \mbox{referred to as $\Delta t{_N}$.} \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont} \SetKwComment{Comment}{/* }{ */} \SetKwFor{At}{at each time step}{do}{end}